 Conduct a SWOT (Strengths, Weaknesses, Opportunities, and Threats) analysis to assess the internal and external factors affecting the company’s current situation.
 This analysis helps identify areas of competitive advantage and potential risks.

-Apply Porter’s Five Forces framework to understand the industry dynamics and competitive forces at play.
+Apply Porter’s Five Forces framework to understand the industry dynamics and competitive forces.
 This framework examines the bargaining power of suppliers and buyers, the threat of new entrants, the threat of substitute products or services, and the intensity of competitive rivalry.

 Perform a PESTEL (Political, Economic, Sociocultural, Technological, Environmental, and Legal) analysis to evaluate the macro-environmental factors that can impact the company’s operations.
 This analysis uncovers external influences that could affect the organization’s performance.